Author: Dr. Thanos Pallis

 - The captive hinterland is large compared to the contestable hinterland.
 In this case, monopoly pricing is possible since many port users cannot shift to an alternative port without facing substantial additional costs.
 Monopoly prices increase revenues for service providers, even if a part of the port’s users in the contestable hinterland shifts to another port.

-- Opportunities to differentiate prices in the captive hinterland exist.
-Even when the captive hinterland is not sufficiently large to maximize profits via monopoly pricing, it may be possible to charge port users in the captive hinterland higher prices, since they can hardly shift to other ports.
 Three different types of port users purchase port services: shippers (cargo owners), shipping lines, and forwarders (or other transport intermediaries).
 Unless they are located in a perfectly contestable hinterland, shippers have the worst bargaining position since switching to a second-best port leads to higher transport costs.
-Port service providers have market power versus captive shippers located in the captive hinterland as they can charge higher prices than those applicable for contestable shippers.
+Port service providers have market power over captive shippers located in the captive hinterland, as they can charge higher prices than those applicable to contestable shippers.
 This explains why large shippers in captive hinterlands frequently invest in user-owned port facilities.
 However, most shippers do not have direct contracts with port service providers.
 Instead, they have contracts with either shipping lines or forwarders.
 The bargaining position of port service providers vis-à-vis shipping lines or forwarders is substantially weaker because these users might consolidate cargo with different origins and destinations.
-Consolidation and the development of transshipment hubs and the increasing efficiency of inland transportation limit geographical powers and increase the cross-elasticity of demand for ports.
-Price differentiation related to the origin/destination of the cargo is not viable when shipping lines or forwarders purchase services.
-In short, port service providers do not have market power vis-à-vis shipping lines and forwarders in ports where the contestable hinterland is so large that the loss of volume (volume effect) offsets the additional revenues from the price increase (price effect), and the port service is an important component of total port costs.

 The experience from the privatization of terminal operations suggests that due to the lack of intra-port competition, port users rarely face high tariffs and request regulatory institutions to limit the monopolistic position of terminal operators.
 Such regulation (whether created and monitored by a government agency or by a port authority) incurs costs, such as monitoring costs, including productivity and tariff controls.
-Furthermore, due to information asymmetry between the regulator and the port industry, regulation is unlikely to be ideal for the purpose of preventing all efforts to extract monopoly rents.
+Furthermore, due to information asymmetry between the regulator and the port industry, regulation is unlikely to be ideal for preventing efforts to extract monopoly rents.
 Intra-port competition is potentially a more effective way to ensure competitive port tariffs.

 The threat of rent-seeking by port service providers accelerates vertical integration in seaports.
 By providing their own port services, port users can prevent abuse of market power.
-Two kinds of port users, shippers, and shipping lines, frequently own and operate dedicated facilities.
+Two kinds of port users, shippers and shipping lines, frequently own and operate dedicated facilities.
 The involvement of large shippers in port services is mainly aimed at preventing exposure to market power.
-This explains why many shippers in liquid and dry bulk (such as Shell, Exxon, BP, Corus Steel) own terminal facilities.
+This explains why many shippers in the liquid and dry bulk industries (such as Shell, Exxon, BP, and Corus Steel) own terminal facilities.
 Shipping lines also own terminals, and these investments may be partially explained by the above considerations, as they also stem from a strategy to offer door-to-door transport services.
 In any case, user-owned port facilities prevent rent extraction if the end products of the vertically integrated firms are sold in a competitive market.
 This is the case for most user-owned oil, iron ore, and steel terminals as well as most user-owned container terminals.
-Only very large port users have the scale to develop dedicated terminals.
-In other cases, terminals are owned by joint ventures of a limited number of port users.
-For port users with only small cargo volumes, vertical integration as a strategy to prevent rent extraction is not viable.
-Therefore, in several cases, the problem of market power is not fully solved through vertical integration.
-Under such circumstances, promoting intra-port competition remains essential.

-B. Specialization, flexible adaptation and innovation
+3. Specialization, Flexible adaptation and Innovation

-Ports need to provide both generic services via a standardized process defined in advance and dedicated services responding to individual demand and based on the mobilization of specialized resources.
+Ports need to provide both generic services via a standardized process defined in advance and dedicated services that respond to individual demand and are based on the mobilization of specialized resources.
 Therefore, some port network actors focus on standardized services, price competition, and increased volumes of services.
 In contrast, others focus on an increased range of services, concentrating on economies of scope and competition based on the quality of products and services.
-Increasing the quality of services, high flexibility and adaptability levels, close integration with other transport modes, service and process innovation, better management, more efficient labor regimes, and adaptability to users’ needs, are all goals whose achievement requires ports that exhibit organizational structures incorporating the following elements and principles:
+Increasing the quality of services, high flexibility and adaptability levels, close integration with other transport modes, service and process innovation, better management, more efficient labor regimes, and adaptability to users’ needs are all goals whose achievement requires ports that exhibit organizational structures incorporating the following elements and principles:

 - The interpersonal world, based on dedicated specialized services, economies of variety, competition centered on quality, skilled labor, and developing in conditions of uncertainty.

 Intra-port competition creates conditions for designing organizational structures based on economies of scale and economies of scope.
 The competition between several port service providers facilitates entrepreneurship and creativity.
 This ensures that innovations are introduced (and copied), and competing firms constantly aim to improve services to their customers, a dynamic process that keeps ports competitive.
-Internal competition leads to dynamism in the entire port cluster.
+Internal competition fosters dynamism throughout the entire port cluster.
 Differentiation and specialization enhance the performance of the cluster as a whole because port users can purchase products and services that match their specific demands.

-3. Conditions and Effects of Intra-Port Competition
+4. Conditions and Effects of Intra-Port Competition

-The viability of intra-port competition depends on the presence of entry barriers into a particular port market, with size an important consideration.
-The relevant market should be at least twice as large as the Minimum Efficient Scale (MES) for providing a port service.
 In the absence of this size, intra-port competition may be desirable but impossible to introduce since it would create a situation of overcompetition.
-There would be too much capacity or level of offered service in relation to the demand, leading to a downward spiral.
-Once the size of a port service market is double the size of the MES, facilitating entry and exit in the port market by lowering any other entry barriers is an additional strategy.
-Lower entry barriers increase the level of intra-port competition by enhancing market contestability, putting pressure on existing port service providers and also on new and potential entrants.
+There would be too much capacity or a level of service that exceeds demand, leading to a downward spiral of inefficiency.
+Once the size of a port service market is twice that of the MES, facilitating entry and exit in the port market by lowering other entry barriers is an additional strategy.
+Lower entry barriers increase the level of intra-port competition by enhancing market contestability, putting pressure on both existing port service providers and new and potential entrants.

 Related Topics